Lorentzian surfaces and the curvature of the Schmidt metric: Introduction

+One would like to attach a boundary to the incomplete spacetime to understand the singularity better.
 The procedure to attach a boundary to a Lorentzian manifold can be done in several nonequivalent ways.
 In this work we will focus on the $b$-boundary method \cite{sch}.
 This method allows a classification of singularities in terms of parallel propagated frames, it distinguishes between points at infinity and points at a finite distance, and it generalises the idea of affine length to all curves regardless of them being geodesic or not.
 Other common techniques to attach boundaries to Lorentzian manifolds are conformal boundaries \cite{hawking1, confo} and the causal boundaries \cite{hawking1,flores2} which we describe below.
 In addition, we would like to mention other constructions such as the $a$-boundary \cite{scott,scott1} and boundaries constructed from light rays \cite{low}.

 The conformal boundary allows us to study the structure of the metric at ``infinity''.
 The idea of conformal compactification is to bring points at ``infinity'' on a non-compact pseudo-Riemannian manifold $({\mathcal{M}},g)$ to a finite distance (in a new metric) by a conformal rescaling of the metric ${\tilde g} = \Omega^2 g$.
 This precise definition of conformal compactification only applies to an asymptotically simple spacetime. $({\mathcal{M}},g)$ is asymptotically simple, if there are another smooth Lorentz manifold and associated metric $(\tilde{{\mathcal{M}}},\tilde{g})$ such that: \begin{itemize} \item ${\mathcal{M}}$ is an open sub-manifold of ${\tilde {\mathcal{M}}}$ with smooth boundary $\partial{{\mathcal{M}}}$ called the conformal boundary; \item there exists a smooth scalar field $\Omega$ on ${\tilde {\mathcal{M}}}$ such that $\tilde{g}=\Omega^{2}g$ on ${\mathcal{M}}$, and $\Omega=0,d\Omega\neq0$ on $\partial{{\mathcal{M}}}$; \item every null geodesic in ${\mathcal{M}}$ acquires a future and past endpoints on $\partial{{\mathcal{M}}}$. \end{itemize}